craigmonson/terraform-provider-validate/README.md

 The following arguments are supported:

   * `val` - (Required) The value to be checked.
 This should be a variable, and is expected to be a string.
+  * `optional` - (Optional) (bool) (Default: false) If set to true, this will allow the check to be optional.
+If it's empty, ie: "", then the check will pass, regardless if it passes the underlying check.

 At least one of these arguments must also exist, but combinations are possible (see conflict matrix):